Ted Simmons life journey is more than a story of baseball skill. It is proof of the power of family, persistence, and lifelong commitment.

 On Wednesday, September 8, 2021, Ted Simmons entered the Baseball Hall of Fame.

-“I have spent lots of time in all of these baseball families.
+Ted said, “I have spent lots of time in all of these baseball families.
 They have affirmed and included me.
 I have lived within many families and am about to step into baseball’s most elite family.
 I am incredibly humbled.”

-Furthermore, Simmons also thanked his wife Maryanne at the end of his speech and called her his equal.
+Furthermore, Simmons thanked his wife Maryanne at the end of his speech and called her his equal.

 Ted Simmons Net Worth

-Simmons played for 21 years as a major league player.
-He role as a catcher and a tendency to break records made him one of the most famous catchers in the world.
+His role as a catcher and his habit of breaking records made him one of the most famous catchers in the world.

-1. On my 16th.
+On my 16th.
 Birthday, I sent Ted Simmons a birthday card & he called to wish me a Happy Birthday back in 1973.

-2. We would love to get a personal message of congratulations to Ted and MaryAnne on Ted’s admission to the Hall of Fame.
+We would love to get a personal message of congratulations to Ted and MaryAnne on Ted’s admission to the Hall of Fame.
 We haven’t seen Ted or MaryAnne since my wife and MaryAnne were roommates and the 4 of us were friends at the University of Michigan in the late 1960’s.
 Is there away you can help us get this massage to the both of them?

 Congratulations, Ted, on a terrific career and to you and MaryAnne on a long and wonderful marriage.
 You have us by a year